sam-hur/DA219A-FullStack-Lab1/README.md

 * Step 6: Enjoy!

 ### Executing the program (Heroku)
-* Step 1: Simply navigate to
+* Step 1: Simply navigate to https://da219a-lab1.herokuapp.com/ and see the app in action

 ## Authors
 Sam Hurenkamp